TBZedu/bash-the-flash/praxisarbeit/var/README.md

 This directory contains variable data, i.e. data that a program writes during execution.

-An example are log files, see `bub.log`.
+An example includes log files.
+(Sometimes also variable data that a user creates, e.g. websites in `/var/www/`.)